 The Casualty clearing station for men wounded in the battle of Talana was at the bottom end of Victoria Street.
 Wounded soldiers were carried from the battlefield to this position, given basic first aid treatment and then carried further into the town to buildings that had been commandeered as hospitals.
 Many of the Indian traders or storekeepers who had remained in the town came out to act as stretcher bearers and carry the wounded off the battlefield.

 The museum recounts the action that took place across the grounds and around the Smith cottage, Talana house, and farm buildings during the battle and the subsequent events in Dundee until the end of the war.
-The verandahs of both the Smith cottage and Talana house were used as British dressing stations during then battle.
+The verandahs of both the Smith cottage and Talana house were used as British dressing stations during the battle.
 British soldiers were buried in 2 mass graves on the lower slopes of the hill but were moved into the Smith family cemetery in the 1960’s.
-The stone walls on the hillside, built by peter Smith, as part of his farming exercise were used by the British troops as cover from the murderous and accurate cross fire of the Boer forces on Talana and Lennox hills.
+The stone walls on the hillside, built by Peter Smith, as part of his farming exercise were used by the British troops as cover from the murderous and accurate cross fire of the Boer forces on Talana and Lennox hills.
 Exhibits in the museum explain many aspects of this battle and others in the area.
 A self-guided trail with explanatory markers follows the route of the British soldiers up Talana hill.
 The museum also has a memorial to Mohandas Gandhi in the grounds as well as a permanent exhibit on the 1913 Passive Resistance march led by Gandhi.
 This exhibit includes information of the indentured Indians who came to work on the coal mines.

 This is a declared Provincial Heritage Site.